Constipation Can Be Cured

 Constipation is a condition where an individual has hard faeces which is difficult to expel.
 It happens generally when the colon has absorbed too much water from the food that is in the colon.
 Thus, the slower the food moves through the digestive tract, the more water will be absorbed which makes the faeces dry and hard.
 This makes the bowels can become very painful.

-The main symptoms of constipation are difficulty and straining while passing stools or passing fewer stool than usual.
+The main symptoms are difficulty and straining while passing stools or passing fewer stools than usual.

 Other symptoms include:

 - stomach ache